datasektionen/bawang-content/studier/faq/body_en.md

 ### What happens if I fail a course?
 Failing a course could mean that you won't be eligible to take any course that has that course as a requirement.
 You can always talk to the Study Counselor and request to retake the course.

 Don't forget, you can always ask when you are uncertain!
-You can always conatact the Study Committee, we are always ready to help!
+You can always contact the Study Committee, we are always ready to help!

 Additional information can be found on the [THS webpage](https://thskth.se/en/education).